 Diversify Your Drinks

-The first two arguments above are just the beginning as to why bartenders shake drinks.
-It's not just to look cool behind the bar, but because the majority of cocktails simply taste better when shaken.
+The flavor blending and dilution benefits are just the beginning as to why bartenders shake drinks.
+It's not just about looking cool behind the bar, either.
+Quite simply, the majority of cocktails simply taste better when shaken.

-- Milky drinks are often too heavy without a good shake.
+- Creamy drinks are often too heavy without a good shake.

 05 of 06